-Overall, based on the 2016 monitoring results it appears that near-farm mixing properties (and concurrent unmeasured biological factors) were sufficient to reduce farm-related nutrient concentrations to reference levels within 250 m from the farm.
-This is consistent with the WQO that states the farm must not cause an elevation of nutrient concentrations beyond 250 m from the net pens.
-However, we note the following limitations with the existing monitoring approach:
+Overall, based on the 2016 monitoring results it appears that near-farm mixing properties (and concurrent unmeasured biological factors) were sufficient to reduce farm-related nutrient concentrations to reference levels in proximity to the farm.
+There were no elevated nutrient concentrations clearly attributable to farm-related effects at stations > 250 m from the farm, consistent with the WQO.
+However, we note the following limitations (also see Appendix 10) with the existing monitoring approach:

-Nutrient leachate rates from finfish farms are highly variable, occurring as 'pulses' of nutrients within a single 24 hr period (Karakassis et al. 2001).
+- Nutrient leachate rates from finfish farms are highly variable, occurring as 'pulses' of nutrients within a single 24 hr period (Karakassis et al. 2001).
 Diel patterns in nutrient 'pulses' from finfish farms can be related to (but not necessarily coincide with) feed consumption among other factors (Merino et al. 2007 and references therein).
-This presents an obvious limitation with the current single point-in-time sampling method.
+This presents an obvious limitation with the current single point-in-time sampling method. - In order to use nutrient parameters to understand near-farm mixing properties, consideration must be given to biological activity/uptake, which also influences nutrient concentrations/availability.
+Understanding near-field mixing properties at each farm would be more effective if the physical near-field dilution around the farm was quantified.